Ionizing Radiation Program - Safety

 - Spills of radioactive material outside controlled areas.

-- The O or loss of radioactive material or machines that produce ionizing radiation.
+- The loss of radioactive material or machines that produce ionizing radiation.

 - Receipt of packages with contamination or radiation levels in excess of 10 CFR 71 limits.

 - Failure of safety devices to function properly such as an interlock not terminating exposure.

 - Leaking sealed radioactive source.

 - Discharges or spills of material or fluids that might be considered pollutants which endanger critical water areas, have the potential to generate public concern, become the focus of enforcement action, have domestic or international implications, or pose a threat to public health or welfare.

 - Unauthorized disposal of radioactive material.